jhighman/trua-collect/docs/form-management-implementation.md

 The system supports starting the form at any enabled step based on the collection key:

 1. **Default vs. Custom Keys**:
+   - Default collection key is configured in the environment settings (.env file)
-   - Default collection key (`en000111100100`) always starts at personal-info
+   - Default key (typically `en000111100100`) always starts at personal-info
    - Custom collection keys can start at any enabled step

 2. **Initial Step Determination**: